 Call the Professionals Today!

 Are you tired of sweltering summers and freezing winters?
 Look no further!
-At John Henry's Plumbing, Heating, and Air, we are your one-stop solution for all your cooling, plumbing, and heating needs.
+At John Henry's Plumbing, Heating, Air, and Electrical, we are your one-stop solution for all your cooling, plumbing, and heating needs.
 Serving Lincoln and the surrounding areas, we guarantee exceptional craftsmanship and prompt response times.
-Call John Henry's Plumbing, Heating, and Air today to learn more about our services.
+Call John Henry's Plumbing, Heating, Air, and Electrical today to learn more about our services.